tigoe/SensorExamples/EnvironmentalSensors/PMS5003_AQI_sensor/readme.md

 void loop() {
   // read into the buffer until you hit 0x42:
   // if you got no data, skip the rest of the loop
-  // if the second header byte is missing, skip the rest of the loop
-  // if you got a full buffer (31 bytes), process it and print it
+  // if you got 31 bytes after the 0x42, process it
   //    using the function processData
 }

-int processData() {
+int processData(byte buffer[]) {
-  // if the first byte is not 0x42, stop and return an error
+  // if the buffer's first byte is not 0x4D, stop and return an error
   // calculate checksum starting with the first byte
   // if the checksum is wrong, stop and return an error
   // if all is good, continue processing